cjlin1/libsvm/matlab/README.md

 ## Result of Prediction

 The function `svmpredict` has three outputs.
-The first one, **predictd_label**, is a vector of predicted labels.
+> The first one, **predictd_label**, is a vector of predicted labels.
-The second output, **accuracy**, is a vector including accuracy (for classification), mean squared error, and squared correlation coefficient (for regression).
+> The second output, **accuracy**, is a vector including accuracy (for classification), mean squared error, and squared correlation coefficient (for regression).
-The third is a **matrix** containing decision values or probability estimates (if `-b 1` is specified).
+> The third is a **matrix** containing decision values or probability estimates (if `-b 1` is specified).

 If `k` is the number of classes in training data, for decision values, each row includes results of predicting `k(k-1)/2` binary-class SVMs.
 For classification, `k = 1` is a special case.
 Decision value +1 is returned for each testing instance, instead of an empty vector.
 For probabilities, each row contains `k` values indicating the probability that the testing instance is in each class.
-Note that the order of classes here is the same as 'Label' field in the model structure.
+Note that the order of classes here is the same as `Label` field in the model structure.

 ## Other Utilities